-Details of the number of meetings of each Committee held during FY22 and of each Committee member's attendance at those meetings, are included in the Annual Report.
+Details of the number of meetings of each Committee held during FY23 and of each Committee member's attendance at those meetings, are included in the Annual Report.
 The Board Committee Charters are available on Mirvac's website.

 The main roles and responsibilities of the Committees are outlined below.

 ARCC

-The ARCC assists the Board with the review and oversight of Mirvac's financial reporting and risk management frameworks.
-The main responsibilities of the ARCC include:
+The ARCC assists the Board with the review and oversight of Mirvac's financial reporting and risk management frameworks, including recommending Mirvac's financial reports to the Board for approval.
+The ARCC also has oversight of the Internal and External Audit functions.